pandas-dev/pandas/doc/source/getting_started/comparison/includes/column_operations.rst

-pandas provides similar vectorized operations by specifying the individual ``Series`` in the ``DataFrame``.
+pandas provides vectorized operations by specifying the individual ``Series`` in the ``DataFrame``.
 New columns can be assigned in the same way.
 The :meth:`DataFrame.drop` method drops a column from the ``DataFrame``.